Reosu/modulome_mtb/README.md

 # Run local host
 python -m http.server
 ~~~~~~~~~~~
 Once you run the following commands, navigate to localhost:8000 in your browser and enjoy the site!
+A web version of the site that contains perviously published datasets can be found <a href="https://imodulondb.org/">here</a>.

 ### Repsitory Structure
 + **Data**: Files created througout the ICA decomposition and analysis process